Venlafaxine (By mouth)

 Long Acting Capsule, Tablet, Long Acting Tablet

-- It is best to take this medicine at the same time each day (either in the morning or evening).
+- It is best to take the extended-release form at the same time each day (either in the morning or evening).

 - It is best to take this medicine with food or milk.